-Refinishing Done Right
+Hardwood Floor Refinishing Done Right

-Refinishing hardwood floors is a time consuming and skill based process.
+Refinishing hardwood floors is a time consuming and skill-based process.
 Proper techniques, tools and patience for the best results are always required.
 Prior removal of any nails, staples or tacks from the floor to prevent tearing the sandpaper is a first priority.
-Using sandpaper with the proper grit in the sander is critical, as is making sure that sander follows wood grain direction instead of across the grain, little things like this make all the difference.
+Using sandpaper with the proper grit is critical, as is making sure that sander follows wood grain direction instead of across the grain, little things like this make all of the difference.
 Proper use of the equipment, once in place, is critical and should not remain static while in operation.
 Sanding the entire wood floor, then using a different grit sandpaper to remove lines and scratches on the floor follows the initial sanding.
 Keeping the room well ventilated while sanding is very important during the entire process and is also imperative to utilize a dust mask and all of the proper safety gear.

-Your Floor’s Wear Layer
+Your Hardwood Floor’s Wear Layer

 The quality of the wear layer determines frequency of refinishing of hardwood floors.
 Poor quality products can not withstand being refinished even one time.
 The thicker the wear layer, the more refinishing it can withstand.
-Good quality engineered flooring can be refinished two or three times depending on the subfloor smoothness and experience of refinisher.
-We are here to help provide that valuable evaluation and information about your special floors.
+Good quality engineered flooring can be refinished two or three times depending on the subfloor smoothness and experience of the refinisher.
+We are here to help provide that valuable evaluation and information about your unique hardwood floors.

 To Stain or Not to Stain?